-The owner and the participant can agree to increase the rent rate, but must inform HACSC.
-Owners need to first provide their tenant with a 60-day notice and then give HACSC a copy of the 60-day notice.
+Owners need to provide their tenant with a 60-day notice and then give HACSC a copy of the 60-day notice.
 The notice must be a dated letter or email addressed to the tenant that includes the address of the rental unit, the proposed rent rate, and the effective date of the increase.
 All rent increases are subject to rent reasonableness regulations and any applicable state or local laws.

-Approved rent increases become effective on the first day of the month, at least 60 days after the request is submitted.
-Owners may specify a later effective date, up to 90 days after the request is submitted.
+Approved rent increases take effect on the first day of the month, at least 60 days following the submission of the request.
+Owners can specify a later effective date, not exceeding 90 days from the submission date.
 Rent increases are always effective on the first day of the month and cannot be implemented in the middle of the current lease term.